Ethkopp/FinalProject/README.md

-# Exercise 4.4-Enemies
+# Project Name

-Exercise for MSCH-C220

-An exercise for the 2D Platformer project, exploring attacking and three different enemy types.
+MSCH-C220 Game Jam, November 2023

+## Theme
+We interpreted the theme "inside out" by making a 2D Platformer that requires you to traverse out of a cave

+## Game Play

+The objective is to make it to the cave exit and evade all mobs.

+Game-play instructions

+Press W to jump and A and D control side movement

+## Impediments
+Had certain struggles implementing features like portals.

 ## Implementation

-Built using Godot 4.1.1

-The player sprite is an adaptation of [MV Platformer Male](https://opengameart.org/content/mv-platformer-male-32x64) by MoikMellah.
+The player sprite is from [MV Platformer Male](https://opengameart.org/content/mv-platformer-male-32x64) by MoikMellah.
 CC0 Licensed.

-The [tilemap](https://kenney.nl/assets/abstract-platformer) is provided by Kenney.nl.
+The [tilemap](https://kenney.nl/assets/abstract-platformer) is from Kenney.nl.

-The enemies are from the [Medieval Fantasy Character Pack by OcO](https://oco.itch.io/medieval-fantasy-character-pack).
-CC0 Licensed

 ## References

-None

 ## Future Development

-None

-## Created by

-Max Morrow
+# Created by: Godot Gremlins
+Ethan Kopp, Max Morrow, Nick Victor